Procurement playbook - How to drive custom deals on Azure Marketplace

 The term of the private offer (start/end dates) is NOT identical to the SaaS subscription term.

-• Once purchased, a seat-based SaaS subscription continues under the negotiated terms of the private offer until expiration.
+- A license-based SaaS subscription that you purchase continues under the negotiated terms of the private offer until expiration.

 As the SaaS subscription nears expiration, the publisher can issue a new private offer with different terms (again, it can be only for a brief window) to allow renewal under updated conditions.
 If the customer accepts the private offer and renews the SaaS subscription, the new price and terms are locked in for the entire duration of the SaaS subscription.

 Currently, flexible (uneven) payment plans aren't supported under a single private offer.
-To construct an uneven payment plan, you can play a workaround by creating several private offers, as shown in the following example.
-(Note: this workaround isn't ideal.
-It comes with an overhead of managing overlapping private offers.
-Consider this overhead before using this workaround):
+To construct an uneven payment plan, you can do a workaround by creating several private offers, as shown in the following example.

 Example:

-• All three private offers can be created and accepted simultaneously in 2023.
-Each private offer comes into effect when its time arrives, and the SaaS renewal occurs under the new private offer's terms.
+All three private offers are created and accepted simultaneously in 2023.
+Each private offer comes into effect when its time arrives.
+The SaaS renewal occurs under the new private offer's terms.

-If no private offer is active at the time of SaaS renewal, the SaaS service continues to operate at the list price (no discounts will be applied).
+If no private offer is active at the time of SaaS renewal, the SaaS service continues to operate at the list price.
+No discounts apply.

 Customers can opt to make a purchase under one Azure subscription and later transfer the resource to a different subscription, as outlined in the Understand your account settings section.
 In this scenario, all future payments are attributed to the new subscription, while past payments are recorded under the original subscription.
 This means that you can't allocate 100% of the cost under the new subscription, as the purchase immediately impacts billing for the first installment.